 Psyllium also has several health benefits, including improving digestion and lowering cholesterol levels.

-Because it helps with keeping hunger at bay and keeps you feeling fuller longer.
+It helps keep hunger at bay and keeps you feeling fuller longer.

 Keto Pumpernickel Bread Main Ingredients

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The following are the ingredients you’ll need to make what we consider the best low-carb bread recipe for anyone craving whole-grain bread.

 - Unsalted butter melted, or coconut oil, or ghee for a dairy-free option